hmaowo/JS101/JS 109/Topics.md

 |                                              | `HairyCat`        | Local style       |
 |                                              | `ABSOLUTE_PATH`   | Local style       |

-- **Legal names**: are names that are syntactically valid, but non-idiomatic.
+- **Legal names**: are names that are syntactically valid, but non-idiomatic (don't follow naming convention).

 ##### Valid but Non-Idiomatic Names